Women in the U.S. military | Pictures | Reuters

 Women in the U.S. military

-Then-U.S. Army First Lieutenant Kirsten Griest (C) and fellow soldiers participate in combatives training during the Ranger Course on Fort Benning, Georgia, April 20, 2015.
-Griest and another woman, 1st Lt.
-Shaye Haver, completed the daunting U.S....more

-A Marine drinks the blood of a cobra during a jungle survival exercise with the Thai Navy as part of the "Cobra Gold 2013" joint military exercise, at a military base in Chon Buri province, Thailand February 20, 2013.
+A U.S. marine drinks the blood of a cobra during a jungle survival exercise with the Thai Navy as part of the "Cobra Gold 2013" joint military exercise, at a military base in Chon Buri province, Thailand February 20, 2013.
 REUTERS/Damir Sagolj

 U.S. Marine and Female Engagement Team leader Sgt.
 Sheena Adams (L) and H.N.
 Shannon Crowley from First Battalion, Eighth Marines sit in an armored vehicle before heading out on an operation from their base at Musa Qala in southern Afghanistan's...more